BA545-SP2019/2019-competition1-3-musketeers/README.md

 - Impute missing values using knn
       -- Knn is an interesting method to impute missing values as it is based on the idea that a point value can be approximated by the values of the points that are closest to it, based on other variables.
 - Logical ("dummy") variables for C1
-- crete a dataframe of non-binary features
+- Create a dataframe of non-binary features
       -- Splitting the data between binary and non-binary allows different methods to be used on the datasets
 - Transform the data using the log transform
-      -- Transform the data using log & e excluding c6' has it has many 0 values
+      -- Transform the data using log & e excluding C6', as it has many 0 values
 - Normalize the data to have a mean of 0 and unit variance.
        -- We often assume our data is normally distributed.
 However, As we saw in our EDA report much of the data was skewed.
 Most of our data tended to be right-skewed.
 Therefore the data was normalized using the Z-score method.
 - Feature selection using RFE
       --Selecting the 7 best features, and then dropping c6' (column "3") in the evaluation code for Y1.

+***Summary of Workload***

+Our workload was split fairly evenly.
+We worked on this project together in person for most of this.
+Much of the work up to the discussion with Dr. Tao was done together; after the change in staregy, many of the custom modules were built by the group leader, with some additional functions built by Martin.
+Each member then built as many genaric pipelines as he could, with Stuart building the most number and most of the better performing piplenes.
+After comparing these models, each member went in and made modifications he believed most useful.
+In then end, each member put in sufficient effort and made equal contribution, in that not one member was most dominant.